 A few years ago, Microsoft rolled out updates to all versions of Outlook (starting with Outlook 2016 Click2Run version), that prioritized autodiscovery requests to Office 365 over all other autodiscovery methods.

-Outlook tries to connect to the Microsoft 365 cloud connection point (Office 365 AutoDiscover) when:
+Outlook will attempt to connect to the Microsoft 365 cloud connection point and perform an Office 365 AutoDiscover if:

-Autodiscoveris not configured/not available for your domain (or the AutoDiscover response was not received for a certain period).
-Direct Connect is used if other methods of searching your mail server have also failed (URL and SRV record checks);
+Autodiscoveris not configured/not available for your domain (or if the AutoDiscover response has not been received for a certain period).
+Direct Connect is used when other methods of finding your mailbox server have failed (URL and SRV record checks);

 - The connection between your computer and the mailbox server is unstable or blocked by a firewall;

-- You have user accounts in Office 365 that are not yet active, but with mailboxes provisioned.
+- You have inactive user accounts in Microsoft 365 with provisioned mailboxes.

-To prevent Outlook from checking the Office 365 connection point (
+You need to create two registry parameters to prevent Outlook from checking the Office 365 connection point:

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\office\16.0\outlook\autodiscover DWORD: ExcludeExplicitO365Endpoint Value = 1